sxfduter/ATSA/README.md

 # Train/Test
 ## test
-Once the TestData are prepared, you need to set dataset path and checkpoint name correctly. and set the param '--phase' as "test" and '--param' as 'True' in demo.py.
+Firstly, you need to download the 'Testing dataset' and the pretraind checpoint 'ASTN-best-checkpoint.pth' we provided.
+Then, you need to set dataset path and checkpoint name correctly. and set the param '--phase' as "test" and '--param' as 'True' in demo.py.
 ```shell
 python demo.py
 ```
 ## train
-Once the train-augment dataset are prepared,you need to set dataset path and checkpoint name correctly. and set the param '--phase' as "train" and '--param' as 'True'(loading checkpoint) or 'False'(no loading checkpoint) in demo.py.
+Once the train-augment dataset are prepared,you need to set dataset path and checkpoint name correctly. and set the param '--phase' as "train" and '--param' as 'True'(loading checkpoint) or 'False'(do not loading checkpoint) in demo.py.

 ```shell
 python demo.py
 ```

 # Contact Us
-If you have any questions, please contact us (xiaofeisun@mail.dlut.edu.cn).
+If you have any questions, please contact us (xiaofeisun@mail.dlut.edu.cn; 1605721375@mail.dlut.edu.cn).